SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 - Line-based parsing to detect potential headers at the start of lines
 - Pattern matching to identify common header formats (e.g., capitalised words followed by a colon)
 - A predefined list of common headers derived from the dataset
-- A fallback mechanism to label unrecognised sections as `OTHER` to ensure full coverage of the note

 ---